andreshermoso/sap/AI/Readme.md

   - Identify unusual database activity that might indicate security threats or performance issues
   - AI agents can learn normal database behavior and flag deviations for investigation.

 __$${*}$$ Implementation Considerations__
-  - Identify unusual database activity that might indicate security threats or performance issues
-  - AI agents can learn normal database behavior and flag deviations for investigation.

-Integration:
+- Integration
-    AI agents need to be integrated with SQL Anywhere, typically through APIs or connectors that allow them to execute SQL commands and retrieve data.
+  - AI agents need to be integrated with SQL Anywhere, typically through APIs or connectors that allow them to execute SQL commands and retrieve data.
-    Natural Language Processing (NLP):
+- Natural Language Processing (NLP)
-    For natural language interaction, robust NLP capabilities are crucial for understanding user intent and translating it into actionable SQL.
+  - For natural language interaction, robust NLP capabilities are crucial for understanding user intent and translating it into actionable SQL.

     Machine Learning (ML):
     ML algorithms enable agents to learn from database interactions, adapt to changing patterns, and improve their performance over time.
     Security: